Cancer: Nollywood actress heaps curse on rumour mongers - Vanguard - Nigeria Today

 Vanguard

 NOLLYWOOD actress, Halima Abubakar, who recently returned from India, where she underwent successful fibroid surgery has refuted reports by an online platform that she has cancer.
+ADVERTISING. inRead invented by Teads.
 Halima Abubakar.
-The actress is, however, demanding an apology from …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.